unfoldedcircle/core-simulator/docker/README.md

 ### Networking

 This docker-compose setup has been configured with a bridged network, to easily connect to the provided Home Assistant integration and demo server.
-It requires a minimal set of mapped host ports and will in every environment, even if the mapped ports are changed, if for example port 8080 is already used by another service on your machine.
+It requires a minimal set of mapped host ports and will work in every environment, even if the mapped ports are changed, if for example port 8080 is already used by another service on your machine.

 The downside is, that mDNS discovery for custom integrations won't work (unless they also run in a container and are added to the docker-compose setup).